 The MTA’s East Side Access project will connect the Long Island Rail Road’s (LIRR) Main and Port Washington Lines in Queens into a new LIRR terminal beneath Grand Central Terminal in Manhattan.
-The new connection will increase the LIRR’s capacity into Manhattan and dramatically reduce commute time for 270,000 daily passengers.
+The new connection will increase the LIRR’s capacity into Manhattan and dramatically reduce commute time for more than 160,000 daily passengers.

 In 2006 Judlau, was part of a Joint Venture, was awarded a contract for the Manhattan Tunnels.